Honors Chamber Ensembles

 As premier honors ensembles within the Chamber Music Institute (CMI), HCE musicians collaborate closely with distinguished professional artist-educators and chamber music coaches while representing the highest level of chamber music achievement at EYSO.

-Current Honors Chamber Ensembles include:
+Current Honors Chamber Ensembles:

-• Maud Powell String Quartet
+• Maud Powell String Quartet (Violin, Viola, Cello)

-• Hanson String Quartet
+• Hanson String Quartet (Violin, Viola, Cello)

-• Sterling Brass Quintet
+• Sterling Brass Quintet (Trumpet, Trombone, Tuba)

-• Earl Clemens Wind Quintet
+• Earl Clemens Wind Quintet (Flute, Oboe, Clarinet, Horn, Bassoon)

 Participation is designed for students ready to engage in a rigorous, collaborative, and pre-professional chamber music environment.

-Audition for An Honors Chamber Ensembles
+Audition for An Honors Chamber Ensemble

 Ready to take your chamber music experience to the highest level?